bennyhuo/KotlinBlogTranslation/original/Eclipse Plugin Alpha is Out!.md

 ### Unit Testing

-If you already have JUnit 3 or JUnit 4 in the classpath, you can write your tests in Kotlin. <em>Run -&gt; Run As -&gt; Kotlin JUnit Test</em> in the main menu starts testing and opens results in the <em>JUnit View</em>.
+If you already have JUnit 3 or JUnit 4 in the classpath, you can write your tests in Kotlin. *Run -&gt; Run As -&gt; Kotlin JUnit Test* in the main menu starts testing and opens results in the *JUnit View*.

 {% raw %}
 <p><a href="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/03/Screenshot-2015-03-30-01.39.29.png"><img alt="Eclipse Tests Demonstation" class="alignnone size-full wp-image-1962" data-recalc-dims="1" src="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/03/Screenshot-2015-03-30-01.39.29.png?resize=560%2C199&amp;ssl=1"/></a></p>